MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_03_develop_unit_tests_github_copilot.md

     - LoanService.cs: Contains the `ExtendLoan` and `ReturnLoan` methods.
     - PatronService.cs: Contains the `RenewMembership` method.

-The existing unit tests partially cover the service classes in the ApplicationCore project.

-#### Lab scenario

- You

-In this lab, you use GitHub Copilot to complete the following actions:

-1. Evaluate the approach to unit testing implemented by the UnitTests project.

-1. Extend the UnitTests project to begin testing the data access classes in the `Library.Infrastructure` project.
+Evaluating the existing unit tests will help you to develop unit tests for the data access classes in the `Library.Infrastructure` project.

-### Exercise 1: Examine the approach to unit testing implemented by the UnitTests project

-#### Task 1: Use GitHub Copilot to examine the approach to unit testing implemented by the UnitTests project

-In this section of the exercise, you use GitHub Copilot to examine the unit testing approach implemented by the UnitTests project.

 Use the following steps to complete this section of the exercise: